 The project also provides Landholder Education Workshops covering areas such as Rainforest Plant Identification and Rainforest Seed Collecting.
 Ideas for education activities are always welcomed from landholders in the Orara Valley.

-For more information about the Orara River Rehabilitation Project or to get in touch with your local group, contact the Orara River Rehabilitation Project Officer at Coffs Harbour Council on phone 6648 4000 or mobile 0429 680 465.
+For more information about the Orara River Rehabilitation Project or to get in touch with your local group, contact the Orara River Rehabilitation Project Officer at Coffs Harbour Council on phone 6648 4000.